 top of page

-CMHS is a registered non-profit organization with the Canada Revenue Agency (CRA) and Nova Scotia Joint Stocks.
 Established in 1981, the society began its journey when the Chester Train Station and adjacent buildings were transferred to its stewardship.
 Since then, the Chester Train Station has served as the home of the society in the village of Chester.
 Notably, CMHS operates without any employees or tenants, relying on the dedication of volunteers.
+Read on to learn about our core commitments:

 Research and Genealogy Resources